 The Americans with Disabilities Act and the Fair Housing Act protect the most vulnerable among us from discrimination in obtaining residence in any neighborhood.
 The disabled include those recovering from addiction and those with mental illness.
 Group homes serve a greater purpose for the community as a whole by allowing the disabled to obtain residences within a community setting and transition back into the community.
 To that end, senior citizens and people with disabilities have long lived in group homes in McLean, as long term or permanent residents.
 Many work here, participate in local activities and they are a part of the fabric of our community.
 Not only is this permitted by law, but this is welcome.
 We do not believe treatment facilities, such as Newport Academy, are the intention of the Fair Housing Act.
 Patients at Newport Academy are not residents and only stay for periods of 6-10 weeks and are charged up to $2000/day according to a recent WUSA9 report.

 We believe the business operations by Newport Academy should be designated a “Congregate Living Facility” or “Medical Care Facility” despite a potential license by DBHDS as a “Group Residential Facility”.
 DBHDS licenses a facility and their programs to accept patients, but the Director of Licensing at DBHDS has stated in a letter to concerned citizens that “DBHDS has no control over local zoning ordinance or zoning permits issued by local governments”.
 Therefore, the license by DBHDS is irrelevant to the county’s ability to appropriately zone a treatment facility such as Newport Academy in a residential zone.
 Medical Care Facilities are typically placed in commercial zones, but may be placed in a residential zone.
 In a residential zone they must be operated on a lot size of 5 acres or greater and require a special exception permit.
+The Kurtz Rd. facility is on 0.57 acres and is only 35 ft from the neighboring lots.
 One of the many reasons to require a permit is to ensure treatment facilities have more parking and broader street access to ensure a seamless integration into the community.
 See the photos below of the vehicular activity observed at the pending Newport Facilities on Davidson Rd and Kurtz Rd.
 It is the medical profile and staffing that makes Newport Academy facilities different than, say, Oxford House or other Group Residential Facilities already operating without opposition in McLean.

 Vehicular activty at the Davidson and Kurtz facilities